In 2021 for adult victims, labour exploitation was the most prevalent reported form of modern slavery.

 Modern Slavery "Human Trafficking" can affect anybody no matter their age, gender or race.
-Many people believe modern slavery only happens in third world countries.
+It is the exploitation of people for personal or commercial gain.
+Many people believe modern slavery only exists in third world countries.
 This is not the case, the issue is much more wide spread than you believe.
-In fact, no country is free from modern slavery, even Great Britain.
-The home office estimates there are 13,000 victims of modern slavery in the UK.
+In fact, no country is free from modern slavery, even the United Kingdom.

 What is Human Trafficking?

-Human trafficking is the recruitment, transportation, transfer, harboring, or receipt of persons by improper means (such as force, abduction, fraud, or coercion) for an improper purpose including forced labor or sexual exploitation.
+Human trafficking is the recruitment, transportation, transfer, harbouring, or receipt of persons by improper means (such as force, abduction, fraud, or coercion) for an improper purpose including forced labour or sexual exploitation.

 Those who are trafficked have little or no choice in what happens to them and usually suffer abuse from threats of violence against them and/or their family.
-Learn how to spot the signs today.
+Learn how to spot the signs and help save a victim of slavery from a life of exploitation.

 Trafficking in Persons Has Three Constituent Elements:

-The Act (What is done): Recruitment, transportation, transfer, harboring or receipt of persons
+The Act (What is done): Recruitment, transportation, transfer, harbouring or receipt of persons.

 The Means (How it is done): Threat or use of force, coercion, abduction, fraud, deception, abuse of power or vulnerability, or giving payments or benefits to a person controlling the victim.